deepik27/simple-toolchain-20210602121701501/README.md

-# IoT for Automotive Starter app server
+# IBM IoT for Automotive - Fleet Management Starter Application
 A demo app that uses Internet of Things Platform service.

 ## Overview
-With IoT for Automotive Starter app, you will experience real-time monitoring and management of the car fleet on Bluemix.
+With IBM IoT for Automotive - Fleet Management Starter Application, you will experience real-time monitoring and management of the car fleet on Bluemix.
 * On a map users can see availability of cars in the fleet, availability in different zones and cars that might be in critical conditions (e.g. low in fuel, engine over heated).
 Using the "Manage Vehicles" link, users can manage cars registered in the IoT Platform.
 Selecting the summary of cars that might be in critical conditions takes users to show the condition of cars in the fleet(sorted by by severity).
 * Users can get an overview of the health of the fleet.
 User can drill down into diagnostics details of a chosen vehicle.
 * Users can view event history(e.g. fuel is low, engine is too hot) of the fleet.
 User can drill down to view details of chosen vehicle in the fleet.